SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: The benchmark

 where $r_i$ is defined as:

-\paragraph{Normalized discounted cumulated gain} We first introduce the \emph{Discounted Cumulated Gain (DCG)}.
-Its definition is based on two assumptions.
-First, items with highest similarity score according to the BLAST classification are more useful if appearing earlier in a search engine result list (i.e. are first ranked); second, the higher their level of similarity (extremely similar, highly related, similar and dissimilar) the higher their contribution, and therefore their gain.
+\paragraph{Normalized discounted cumulated gain} For its definition we assume that items with highest similarity score according to the BLAST classification are more useful if appearing earlier in a search engine result list (i.e. are first ranked); and, the higher their level of similarity (extremely similar, highly related, similar and dissimilar) the higher their contribution, and therefore their gain.
+As a preliminary concept we introduce the \emph{Discounted Cumulated Gain (DCG)}.
+Precisely, the DCG at a position $p$ is defined as: